 The semicolon’s inventors were three Italian Renaissance humanists: printer and publisher Aldus Manutius, type cutter Francesco Griffo de Bologna, and scholar Pietro Bembo.
 Semicolons first appeared in a Latin tract written by Bembo, and published by Manutius using a typeface commissioned for the purpose from Griffo.

-The humanists, the literati of their day, were admirers of the Roman and Greek writers of antiquity, and they strove to bring these ancient thinkers’ works to the reading population of the day.
+The humanists, the literati of their time, were admirers of the Roman and Greek writers of antiquity, and they strove to bring these ancient thinkers’ works to the reading population of the day.

 Aldus Manutius and the Aldine Press